salojoo/sliding_window/README.md

 # SlidingWindow

 ## Running
-Run from command line with -h argument for help
+Run from command line with -help for instructions

 ## Test data
 Test data available in data directory